 DISC theory is a tool used for behavioral analysis that has its roots in Harvard in the 1920s.
-Psychologist Wlliam Marston (originator of Wonder Woman and the first polygraph test) had a theory.
-That people’s personalities could be categorized into four different styles.
-The theory that personality could be placed into quadrants was not new.
+Psychologist Wlliam Marston (originator of Wonder Woman and the first polygraph test) had a theory that people’s personalities could be categorized into four different styles.
+This theory that personality could be placed into quadrants was not new.
 Hippocrates theorized that human personality was affected by The Four Temperaments.
 Carl Jung thought that humans could be categorized into four different psychological types, and these four types indicated how they experienced the world.

 But how do you identify what style a person has?
 The more you know about DISC, the easier it will be to identify a stranger’s primary personality style.
 But like any skill, your ability to identify a person’s DISC style will improve with practice.

-Try this quick exercise to see if you can identify the personality style of a stranger.
-Like, say, the barista at your local coffee shop.
+Try this quick exercise to see if you can identify the personality style of a stranger, like the barista at your local coffee shop.

 If they are passive, they might wait for you to come to them.
 They will probably look as though they are intent on finishing what they started, like your latte, rather than pouring your latte while talking to you and asking the next person what they want simultaneously.

 Do they seem interested in talking to you or do they seem like they would rather just be accomplishing their tasks?
-Do they remain focused on the creation of products and checking things off of their to do list (such as restocking things, cleaning the counters, preparing food items)?
-Do they ask you more than one generic question, and seem sincerely interested in your response?
+Do they remain focused on the creation of products and checking things off of their to do list (such as restocking products, cleaning the counters, preparing food items)?
+Do they ask you more than one generic question and seem sincerely interested in your response?

 If they are people-oriented, they will be more interested in interacting with customers and co-workers than in doing or making things.
 Any barista will probably ask you how you are doing.
 That’s just good customer service.
 But a people-oriented barista will probably ask you a follow up question.
-So you said you’re going to work or visiting from out of town?
-They might ask you where you work or where you’re visiting from, and try to make a personal connection to the information you gave them.
+So you just shared that you’re going to work or visiting from out of town.
+They might ask you where you work or where you’re visiting from and try to make a personal connection to the information you gave them.
 People-oriented folks are energized by conversation, so they will want to chat.